saumier/GLAMhack2020-Culture-inTime/README.md

 GLAMhack 2020 - Culture inTime
 =========================
-Simple event calendar for public viewing that written in Rails, SPARQL and Semantic UI (web interface platform).
+Simple event calendar for public viewing written in Rails, SPARQL and Semantic UI (web interface platform).
 Using existing linked open data (LOD) on productions & events, locations & venues, and dates to feed contemporary and historical data into this calendar.
 Coming soon: LOD on artists and works.

 Go to https://culture-intime.herokuapp.com/ and view calendar